 We all know the pain of attending what seems to be an endless stream of meetings.
 And it’s even worse if those meetings are ones that do not bring in additional benefit and simply take our precious time away.
 With most of the teams working remotely these days, the issue of too many meetings has only grown stronger.
 So how do you keep up with your team without creating virtual meeting fatigue?
 Let’s see.

-The issue with meetings
+The issue with virtual meetings

 Even before the global pandemic and the rise of remote teamwork, the issue of too many meetings was felt in many companies.
 According to a survey done by Attentiv, there are 11 million meetings held in the United States every single day and what is more worrisome, 33% of these meetings are wasted and considered unproductive.
 This is due to a variety of underlying issues like not setting a clear agenda, having too many people, taking too much time, or simply not facilitating a discussion between the participants.